Shopping Cart

 How to swaddle - shoulder fit

-If the wing is not pulled diagonally downwards enough or is not tucked under the back enough, it may create a slack in fabric at the shoulder, allowing enough room for your baby to pull their left or right arm out.
+Now tuck the blanket underneath the back.
+If the wing is not pulled diagonally downwards enough or is not tucked under the back enough, it may create a slack in the fabric at the shoulder, allowing enough room for your baby to pull their left or right arm out.

-How to swaddle a baby step 3: Secure the second swaddle wing
+Step 3: Secure the second swaddle wing

-Cover baby’s left shoulder with the wing as shown and secure it under the back of the opposite side, as far as possible and fasten this wing using the Velcro.
+Cover baby’s left shoulder with the wing as shown and secure it under the back of the opposite side, as far as possible, and fasten this wing using the Velcro.

 Pull over to velcro